Active Adults Adventure to Isle Royale National Park

-This article offers a travel itinerary is a potential option for the 50-60-70 something that wants a taste of the island without the hiking or paddling.
+This article offers a travel itinerary is a potential option for the 50-60-70 something year old that wants a taste of the island without the hiking or paddling.
 It offers the comfort of a rustic modern resort to come back to after a day of adventure.
 Hopefully, you will find this useful in planning your own adventure.

 Planning Your Trip to Isle Royale

 We found that it was extremely helpful by planning early.
 By early I mean we had a discussion at Christmas dinner and nods of yes “let’s go” all around the table for the following summer.
-We chose to utilize a package deal offered by Isle Royale Resorts a perfect all-in-one approach; transportation to the island, lodging, a 1/2 day guided trip, and all meals were included.
+We chose to utilize a package deal offered by Isle Royale Resorts a perfect all-in-one approach; transportation to the island, lodging, a 1/2 day guided trip, all meals were included.

 - 3 or 4 Night’s lodging at Rock Harbor Lodge, Isle Royale’s only full-service lodging and dining facilities.